As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-Not Your Daughter's Jeans promise to make you drop a dress size, get rid of your muffin-top and make you look svelte.
-But are they worth the premium price?
+Not Your Daughter's Jeans promise to make you drop a dress size, get rid of your muffin top, and make you look svelte.
+Are they worth the premium price?

 A muffin top happens when fat on the tummy and hips is squidged upwards by a tight fastening at hip level.
 Raise the fastening to your real waist, where you carry less fat, and there's no overflow (or at least it's a heck of a lot smaller).